SkyeAv/SkyeAv/README.md

-## Hi!!
-I'm Skye!
+## Hi!
+I'm Skye!!
+(She/They)

-I'm a 19 Year-Old Biochemistry Student **@CalPoly SLO**, Data Scientist, and 2024 Summer Undergraduate Intern-Trainee **@ISB** in Seattle, WA :us:

-My Pronouns are She/They, I'm based in San Luis Obispo, CA :sunny:, and after class/work you'll find me:
+### I'm an undergrad biochem student, part-time data scientist, and researcher in San Luis Obispo, CA. :us:
+I apply systems biology to modern problems to advance human understanding and improve our lives.

+Outside, you'll find me
+* cooking,
-* Experimenting in the Kitchen :honey_pot:
+* soaking in hot springs,
-* Chasing Hot Springs :sunglasses:
-* Foraging/In the Garden :mushroom:
-* Playing Soccer :soccer:
+* foraging, gardening,
-* Or Caving with Friends :tent:
+* or caving with friends.

+**I can't wait to work with you all!**